 Residents in Hartlepool are being urged to complete a short survey to help shape the future of pharmacy services in the town.

-The survey, which runs until Sunday 17 September, offers residents the chance to voice their opinions and share their experiences of accessing pharmacy services in Hartlepool.
+The survey, which runs until Wednesday 5th January, allows residents to voice their opinions and share their experiences of accessing pharmacy services in Hartlepool.

-For further information or to request a paper copy, please contact Joan Stevens, Statutory Scrutiny Officer, on 01429 523589 or email email@example.com.
+For more information or to request a paper copy of the survey, please contact Joan Stevens, Statutory Scrutiny Manager, on 01429 284142 or email email@example.com.